wellerson260405/google-stadia/README.md

 - Control how sensitive you want mouse movement to be on a per-profile basis
 - (Note you may also need to tweak the control sensitivity in the game options as well for optimal use)

+### ✅ Respects your privacy

+- No keyboard/mouse data (or any other data for that matter) is ever recorded or sent anywhere from your computer
+- The extension only runs on [xCloud](https://xbox.com/play) and [gamepad-tester.com](https://gamepad-tester.com)
+- But don't take my word for it: the entire extension is [open source](https://github.com/idolize/xcloud-keyboard-mouse), and you can read our (very straightforward) privacy policy [here](https://idolize.github.io/xcloud-keyboard-mouse/privacy.html)

+## How to enable

+Just install the extension in your browser and go to [xCloud](https://xbox.com/play)!
+If you want to customize the default preset for your button mappings click the icon in the Extensions toolbar (it may not be pinned by default after install).

+You may need to configure the sensitivity in the in-game settings as well (and it is recommended to turn off any "deadzone" options in the game).

 ## How it works